Engineering Mathematics 1

 This module provides you with an understanding of power system apparatus and their behaviour under normal and fault conditions.
 Through a two hour lecture each week, you’ll cover topics such as: concept and analysis of load flow, voltage/current symmetrical components, computation of fault currents, economic optimisation, power-system control and stability, power system protection and power quality.

 This module provides you with an understanding of the operational characteristics of common electrical machines (dc, ac induction, ac synchronous and stepping).
 Both theoretical and practical characteristics are covered including: electromagnetic theory applied to electrical machines, principles and structure of dc machines - commutation effects, principles and structure of induction machines, principles and structure of synchronous machines, parameterisation for performance prediction and machine testing and evaluation.
-You’ll have two 1-hour lectures per week, supplemented with practical demonstrations for study of this module.
+You’ll have two one-hour lectures per week, supplemented with practical demonstrations for study of this module.

 Control Systems Design

 This module enables you to design both analogue and digital controllers for linear single-input single-output systems.
 You’ll have access to CAD control design packages for evaluating control design.
-Through three 1-hour lectures per week, you’ll cover topics such as: design of analogue controllers using Root Locus Method; closed loop performance and frequency response; microprocessor implementation; practical problems in digital control; design of digital controllers using z-plane techniques and practice with CAD package.
+Through three one-hour lectures per week, you’ll cover topics such as: design of analogue controllers using Root Locus Method; closed loop performance and frequency response; microprocessor implementation; practical problems in digital control; design of digital controllers using z-plane techniques and practice with CAD package.

 Energy Conversion for Motor and Generator Drives